DaigoOkada/DICNAPtutorial/README.md

 # DICNAPtutorial

-This is the tutorial document for DICNAP method.
+This is the tutorial document for DICNAP method in R.

 The original paper is following;